-This topic contains 1 reply, has 2 voices, and was last updated by Soulace 1 year, 2 months ago.
+- This topic has 1 reply, 2 voices, and was last updated 7 years, 5 months ago by Soulace.

 In his book Secrets of Golgotha: The Forgotten History of Christ’s Crucifixion, Ernest L. Martin states that the Shekinah or Glory of the Lord departed from the Temple at the start of the Jewish War in A.D.
 66 and settled atop the Mt. of Olives for three and a half years before rising up to heaven.
 (Ernest L. Martin, Secrets of Golgotha: The Forgotten History of Christ’s Crucifixion, (Alhambra, CA: ASK Publications, 1988), 82-87) In support of his contention, Martin cites Josephus, Eusebius and a rabbi named Jonathan who was supposedly an eyewitness of the Jewish War mentioned in the Midrash Rabbah.
 However, having studied his sources, I am not completely convinced that his major source, Rabbi Jonathan, claims to have witnessed the Glory Cloud departing from the Temple in A.D.
 66 as he suggests.
 In Ezekiel 11:23, Ezekiel sees that Glory of the Lord depart from the Temple and settle atop the Mt. of Olives before the destruction of Solomon’s temple by the Babylonians.
 In the Midrash, Rabbi Jonathan confirms Ezekiel 11:23 by stating that the Shekinah departed from the Temple and settled on the Mt. of Olives before the Temple’s destruction.
 But it is unclear from Rabbi Jonathan’s testimony if this just happened during the destruction of the first temple or if it also occurred during the destruction of the second as well.
 It seems likely to me that Rabbi Jonathan may have believed the Glory of the Lord departed and settled atop the Mt. of Olives just prior to the destruction of both temples but he does not appear to be relaying an eyewitness account of this having occurred at the start of Israel’s first century war with Rome.
 Though it should be noted that if Ernest L. Martin is correct and the Glory Cloud did, in fact, depart from the Temple in A.D.
 66 and settle atop the Mt. of Olives for three and a half years, then this event would have fulfilled several end time prophecies in a surprisingly literal way.
 Below is a list and explanation of the various end time prophecies that would have been literally fulfilled.